 If any answer is unclear, document your assumption in writing before sharing the result.

-- Assuming all government deadlines exclude holidays — stamp duty and MPF deadlines do not
+- The government-deadline assumption.
+People assume all government deadlines exclude holidays.
+Stamp duty and MPF deadlines do not.

 | Method | Result | What happens on 1 Oct? |